Zelex/jo_clojure/README.md

 * Native implementation of almost entire core lib.
 See TODO.md
 * Parses code into native structures (AST), then executes.
 Essentially interpreted - though does some clever things here and there.
 * Lazy sequences
-* Startup time is ridiculously fast by comparison
+* Startup time is ridiculously fast by comparison to clojure
 * Implementations of persistent lists, vectors, hash-map, hash-set, matrix
 * Software Transactional Memory (STM)
 * Atoms